alexismgjackson-github/yeschef/README.md

 ### _USESTATE_

-- Managings state of ingredients, dietary restrictions, cooking time and serving size
+- Managing state of ingredients, dietary restrictions, cooking time and serving size
 - Form validation
 - Resetting app's data after the recipe is produced

 ### _USEEFFECT_

 - Scroll To Top of page for better user experience
-- Clear form inputs of values when the user navigates

 ### _PROMPTING_